On-Again, Off-Again LinkedIn Sourcing

 We’re experiencing un-selectable text here as well . . . at our recruiting research firm Intellerati in Connecticut.
 Thanks, Glen, for your superb documentation on a work-around.
 My issue is the following: 1.
 We helped build LinkedIn.
 They are penalizing the super-users who are the very people that evangelize their product and who serve as a powerful magnet attracting users to LinkedIn.
 Unlike Facebook where the vast majority of users login daily, only a small percentage on LinkedIn do.
 (That would be us.)
 2. I am a paying customer.
 3. Their security settings are idiotic.
 They cloak 3rd degree names that are visible in public profiles.
 So where’s the logic?
 The choice is pay and we hide the name as our way of thanking you or don’t pay and you get to see the entire profile because the member has chosen to make it public.
 Not only that, as you have documented so brilliantly, LinkedIn is also attempting to prod people to increase their privacy settings.
 Who’s the genius that came up with that brilliant move?
 If you encourage people to do things so that they will be found by fewer and fewer people, that would seem to me to be an invitation to shrink, not grow, a social network.

 This isn’t the first time we’ve noted LinkedIn toying with its members.
-In an ERE.net article in December, The Trouble With LinkedIn: Grey Goo, we detailed our concerns:
+In an ERE.net article, The Trouble With LinkedIn: Grey Goo, we detailed our concerns:

 4. How is it that I cannot select data of my first degree connections or for public profile data that LinkedIn users have chosen to share with the world?
 Remember, all of the data that they’re steadfastly shutting off access to is only in the database by the grace of every user.
 (Well, that and they did a pretty good job of vacuum-cleaning up every name in our Outlook with ‘nary a thank you . . .)
 5. I’ve noticed in Google search results that my public profile doesn’t have a Google cache link for the page.
 What’s up with that?
 Is that something that also has gone the way of the buffalo?
 I thought one reason people participated in LinkedIn was to “brand” themselves and to enable others to find them for business purposes.
 If LinkedIn text is not selectable and if, in so doing, they make it not indexable or if LinkedIn slowly disappears its public pages from Google cache as appears to be the case with my public profile, then how are people going to network?
 I mean, seriously!
 Even more important to LinkedIn, how are people going to find LinkedIn?
 It appears the social network is becoming decidedly anti-social as it attempts to monetize its recruiting business.
 We should take LinkedIn’s move as a cautionary shot across the bow and remind ourselves about the many implications of LinkedIn entering the recruiting business.
 Randomly doing stupid things like throwing a switch so that the UI frustrates its most loyal customers is a very risky move on their part.
 Social networks can turn on you.
 But apparently treating its relationship with us as disposable is the thanks we recruiters get for being the very reason so many people come here.
 LinkedIn is taking our money, our business relationships, and competing with us and as it does, it will continue to shut off access in every way it can so it can jack up its fees, even if it is to information that is otherwise public.
 Whenever Facebook has introduced a change that was an overstep, users objected en masse and Facebook,to some degree, relented.
 Perhaps its time we expressed our disappointment in their misbehavior.
 Alternatively, we can take our toys and go elsewhere.
 Google+ keeps looking better all the time . . .